-Washington, Missouri has long been known as the “Corn Cob Pipe Capital of the World."
-It was the Missouri Meerschaum Company, still the world’s oldest and largest manufacturer of the cool, sweet-smelling corn cob pipes, that began the tradition for which Washington became famous.
+Washington, Missouri has long been known as the “Corn Cob Pipe Capital of the World.”
+And, in fact, The Missouri Meerschaum Company – the world’s oldest and largest manufacturer of cool, sweet-smoking corn cob pipes – began the tradition for which Washington became famous.

-A nationwide distribution system was established for the sale of his pipes.
-Other pipe firms also developed; by 1925 there were as many as a dozen corn cob pipe companies in Franklin County, most of them in Washington.
-Today, Missouri Meerschaum stands alone as the first and only surviving piece of the living history.
-These gentle pipes are smoked and loved all over the world as well as being used as souvenirs, often imprinted with the name of the city, business or event.
+A nationwide distribution system was eventually established for the sale of Tibbe’s pipes.
+Other pipe firms also developed, so by 1925 there were as many as a dozen corn cob pipe companies in Franklin County, Missouri – most of them in Washington.
+Today, Missouri Meerschaum stands alone as the first and only surviving piece of this living history.
+These gentle pipes are smoked and loved all over the world as well as being used as souvenirs, often imprinted with the name of a city, business, or event.